-(One course should be a laboratory course if you plan to complete the B.A. degree)
+(One course should be a laboratory course and no more than 5 credit hours in geography if students plan to complete the B.A. degree.)

 Arts and Humanities (6 cr.)
-It is

-recommended that students choose 6 credit hours from the courses indicated in parentheses if they plan to complete the B.A. degree.
-If not, they should choose 6 credit hours from two of the departments or programs listed.
-Afro-American Studies
+It is recommended that students choose 6 credit hours from the courses indicated in parentheses if they plan to complete the B.A. degree.
+If not, they should choose 6 credit hours from the departments or programs listed.

-American Studies
+Afro-American Studies American Studies